 And Fuck the National Park Service Too

 If I hadn’t have had to take a shit so badly yesterday I wouldn’t have taken the exit.
-If I had left my friend’s house in DC 10 minutes later I would have missed my window of opportunity.
+If I had left my friend’s house in DC 10 minutes later it would have been too late.
 And if I hadn’t have went to check in to the region on facebook I never would have seen that Shenandoah Valley Scenic Overlook Point on Google Maps.
 According to google the road was “closed”.
 But how closed was it really?

 Continue reading Fuck Trump